rook/rook.github.io/docs/rook/v1.6/ceph-quickstart.md

 In order to configure the Ceph storage cluster, at least one of these local storage options are required:
 - Raw devices (no partitions or formatted filesystems)
+  - This requires `lvm2` to be installed on the host.
+    To avoid this dependency, you can create a single full-disk partition on the disk (see below)
 - Raw partitions (no formatted filesystem)
-- PVs available from a storage class in `block` mode
+- Persistent Volumes available from a storage class in `block` mode

 You can confirm whether your partitions or devices are formatted filesystems with the following command.